Application for Masters Programs

 First

-, complete applications will be checked for background, academic records and grades, resulting in an initial shortlist of eligible applicants.
+, complete applications will be checked for background, academic records, grades and additonal qualifications for the respective program, resulting in an initial shortlist of eligible applicants.

 FAQs – Application for Master´s program